NIEHS/ICE_IVIVEpipeline/README.md

 	library(tidyverse)
 	library(deSolve) # Solves for initial value problems of differential equations library(doParallel) # for parallelization
 	library(httk) #this is needed for models: solve_3comp, solve_pbtk.
-The code is compatible with httk_2.0.1
+The code is compatible with httk_2.0.2

 # Input files
-	ChemicalData_Rnotebookv3.2.txt: example data file of the chemical property data needed to run the workflow InvitroData_Rnotebookv3.2.txt: example data file of the in vitro assay data needed to run the workflow.
+	ChemicalData_Rnotebook.txt: example data file of the chemical property data needed to run the workflow InvitroData_Rnotebook.txt: example data file of the in vitro assay data needed to run the workflow.
 Note that the first column must be a CASRN and the following columns assay response values in units matching those that the plasma concentration of chemical are in

 # Code files
 	steadyState.R: the 1 compartment tk model that calculates a steady state plasma concentration of a given chemical